sandialabs/dr_robot/README.md

       2. **flags**: which flags to pass to the **ansible-playbook** command.
 With the exception of the **$extra** flag, you can add anything you would like to be done uniquely here.

       3. **extra_flags** : this corresponds to the **$extra** flag as seen above.
 This will be used to populate variables that you input into your playbook.
-You can use this to supply command line arguments when utilizing ansible and DrRobot in order to add files and other utilities to your script.
+You can use this to supply command line arguments when utilizing ansible and Dr. Robot in order to add files and other utilities to your script.

          1.  **variable_host** : hostname alias found in the inventory file
          2.  **variable_user** : user to login as on the variable_host machine